 – Niche appeal

 We love this killer-looking boutique amp’s complex clean tones and its smooth and refined breakup.
 It offers a resolutely rootsy and old-school tone that makes you feel so connected with the amp that you may feel compelled to palm the plectrum and start digging in with fingers and thumbs.
-Granted, this 1×10 combo may not be as versatile as a tweed Fender – but this thing gets loud.
+Granted, this 1×10 combo may not be as versatile as a tweed Fender – but it gets loud.
 Any preconceptions you might have regarding what a 1×10 combo is capable of should be left at the door.

 Price: $2,300/£2,799 Type: Tube combo Channels: 1 Power Rating: 25W Speakers: 1x 10” Eminence Ragin Cajun Tubes: 1x ECC83, 1x ECC803S, 2x 6V6